 Before I start writing my adventures in Caramoan and my side trip to Albay, let me just congratulate myself and two other baristas for surviving the 3-day trip to this part of Bicol.
-Because some people were a little bit skeptical about us going to a 10-hour bus ride for only having 3 straight vacation leaves.
-Hahaha so there, don’t me.
+Because some people were a little bit skeptical about us going to a one way of 10-hour bus ride for only having 3 straight vacation leaves.
+Hahaha so there.

 Anyway, this is probably the easiest way to get to Caramoan.

 - Ride a bus that goes directly (if not directly, at least close) to Sabang Port.
 (Raymond and Penafrancia have a daily trip going directly to Sabang Port) In our case, we rode an air-conditioned Raymond Bus, 10:00 pm trip.
 The fare is P795/pax.

 But before we hop on the bus bound to Sabang Port, the driver told us that he could only drop us at Goa Terminal and not directly to Sabang Port.
 Clueless, we agreed okay.
 The bus ride was roughly 7-8 hours.

 - Arriving at Goa Terminal, we walked to the jeepney station and looked for the one that travels to Sabang Port.
 The fare is P22/pax for a 20-minute ride.